 Cheap ethanol biofuel and the high price of EVs – an average of $51,000 in a country with average monthly income of $550 – hinder growth.
 Yet Brazil is making inroads with public EVs.
 Chinese vehicle-maker BYD told local government officials at its new electric bus production facility in Campinas, northwest of Sao Paulo, that the time period to recover the cost of its buses is half that of ICE equivalents, which has persuaded several South American municipalities to switch over to electrified bus fleets.

 Once the largest economy in South America, Argentina has seen economic doldrums that have meant EV adoption has been slow off the mark.
 According to the Argentine National Congress’ website, there is scant legislation for EVs.
+However, there are several groups in the country pushing hard for action.
+The Argentine Association of Electric and Alternative vehicles, the Association of Automobile Manufacturers of Argentina and congresswoman Rosío Antinori all presented proposals for the promotion of electric and alternative vehicle uptake.

 *Mexico is included and accounts for almost half, at 1,785 units, excluding Tesla.